SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 ## Run the app and add-in locally at the same time

-You can sideload and run the app and the add-in simultaneously, but the debugger cannot reliably hit attach when both are running.
+You can sideload and run the app and the add-in simultaneously, but the debugger cannot reliably attach when both are running.
 So to debug, run only one at a time.

 To debug the app, see the last step of the **Prepare the Teams app project** above.